Tips from the Personal Trainers

 Our muscles store carbs as glycogen.
 Glycogen is a major part of what makes our work-outs the most efficient and productive they can be.
 Without the proper carbohydrate intake, your workouts will feel just as difficult, while you are unable perform your best and your progress decreases significantly.

 The best route to take when trying to lose fat and gain a healthy lifestyle is to maintain balanced meals made up of at least 40% unprocessed carbs from fruit, oats and whole-wheat options, while avoiding the empty carbs found in sugary drinks and processed snacks.

-Personal Trainer Amanda Neumiller busts the myth of:
+Tips from the Personal Trainer Amanda Neumiller busts the myth of: